learn-co-students/rails-edit-update-action-readme-online-web-sp-000/README.md

 end
 ```

-The `raise` method will cause the application to pause and print out the `params`, you could also see the `params` if you called `puts params.inspect`, using `puts` would simply require you to track down the data in the rails server session.
+The `raise` method will cause the application to pause and print out the `params`, you could also see the `params` if you called `puts params.inspect`, using `puts` would simply require you to track down the data in the rails server log.

 If you open up the browser and navigate to an edit page, such as: `localhost:3000/post/5/edit` and change some elements in and form and submit it, it should take you to an error page that prints out the params from the form, such as the below image: